quack4321/quack4321.github.io/aot-subs.md

 ## Description
 *English CC* is a subtitle set containing English captions for Attack on Titan (all 89 episodes).

-*Merged Subtitles* is a subtitle set containing both the English captions and Forced subtitles (these are for song lyrics & info cards) from the Blu-ray release.
+*Merged Subtitles* is a subtitle set containing both the English captions and Forced subtitles (subs for song lyrics & info cards) from the Blu-ray release.

 Normally, one would use Forced subtitles for the primary track and enable English CC for the secondary track.
 However, some media players do not support secondary subtitles (e.g., VLC for macOS), or you may not have the Forced subtitles.
 In that case, *Merged Subtitles* is what you should download and use as your sole subtitle track.

 ## Why This is Needed
 * Dubbed Subtitles/Dubtitles/Captions/English CC refer to subtitles for the dubbed English speech.
 * For most anime, these files are notoriously difficult to find.
-Perhaps it is because the majority of dedicated fans seemingly find the sub to be superior to the dub?
 * Searching online for English CC packs resulted in broken, out-of-sync, weird formatting, or plain incorrect captions for particular episodes.
-* Hulu is the only platform that has English captions.
+* Hulu is the only platform (official or otherwise) that has English captions.
 However, the Signs & Songs subtitles are Hulu’s own weird version; they lack fancy formatting, have terrible contrast with the background (on many info cards especially), and have different translations.
 * I spent countless hours finding, compiling, merging, and fixing subtitle files.
 There may be a few minor transcription errors, but they are mostly perfect, and this is certainly the best you can find on the internet at time of writing.
 I hope this helps anyone who needs it.

 ## How to Use These Subtitles